Tax on property income in Romania

 No tax is levied on the capital gains realized by individuals from selling real property; however transfer tax is levied on the transfer of immovable property in Romania.

 Individuals who sell Romanian property are liable to pay transfer tax, levied on the sales proceeds.
-The applicable tax rate depends on how long the property was held by the owner and the property value.
+The applicable tax rate depends on the property value.

 An exemption from paying the transfer tax on the transfer of Romanian immovable property is allowed under the following circumstances: